yodertv/Reminders/doc/README.md

 - All deployment knowledge is in mongolab.js.

 #Future Enhancements (backlog)
+- Test for multiple clients with different DBs.
 - Add unit testing.
 - Add a print feature.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.
-- Build the node\_modules dependancies.
+- Build the node_modules dependancies.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
 - Print a digest from the History page.
 - Keep common tasks.
 These should be replenished everytime the list is archived.